-Digital transformation is forging new pathways for small business owners.
-By arming themselves with the right tech, SMBs can not only improve efficiencies but rise above the competition.
-Here are our top five reasons why your business should consider upgrading your tech.
+Digital transformation is forging new pathways for small business owners during the coronavirus crisis.
+By arming themselves with the right tech, small businesses can not only improve efficiencies but rise above the competition.
+Here are our top five reasons why you should consider upgrading your tech to future-proof your business.

-Investing in new technology can sometimes be costly, but in an increasingly competitive market, small business owners are discovering having the right tech on hand pays dividends.
+Investing in new technology can sometimes be costly, but with the government upping the ante on the instant asset write-off and extending the scheme until December 2020, there’s never been a better time to invest in tech.
+In an increasingly competitive market, small business owners are discovering having the right tech on hand pays dividends.
 Investing in tech can increase productivity, it can improve staff satisfaction, boost performance and ensure your SMB stays ahead of the competition.
 So how will you know when it’s time to upgrade and what are the benefits?

 When there are not enough hours in the day